When To Use Stainless Steel Pans

 Searing Meats

 Stainless steel pans are excellent for searing meats.
-To achieve a perfect sear, preheat the pan over medium-high heat until a drop of water dances across the surface.
+But to achieve a perfect sear, preheat the pan over medium-high heat until a drop of water dances across the surface.
 Add a small amount of oil with a high smoke point, such as canola or grapeseed oil, and then place the meat in the pan.
-Avoid overcrowding the pan, as this can lower the temperature and prevent proper searing.
+Now, avoid overcrowding the pan, as this can lower the temperature and prevent proper searing.
 Allow the meat to cook undisturbed for several minutes until a crust forms, then flip and sear the other side.

 Real-World Example: Imagine you're searing a steak.
 The high heat of the stainless steel pan creates a beautiful Maillard reaction, giving the steak a rich, brown crust while sealing in the juices.
-The result is a flavorful and perfectly cooked steak.
+The result is a flavorful and perfectly cooked steak Easy to understand, harder to ignore.
+Which is the point..

 Sautéing Vegetables